charleyah/JankWorks/README.md

 - `Format` - defines the data type the shader should expect, this will match the type corresponding to the data member in the `Vertex` structure (e.g Position is `Vector2` which is two floats so the format is `Vector2f`).
 - `Stride` - defines how many bytes are between each vertex in the buffer.
 We set this to the byte size of the `Vertex` structure.
 - `Offset` - defines where in the vertex memory the value is.
-For position this is zero as its the first value and for Colour we set it to the size of Position's data type as Colour proceeds it.
+For Position this is zero as its the first value and for Colour we set it to the size of Position's data type as Colour proceeds it.
 - `Index` - specifies the location the shader will use to access the value.
 - `Usage` - Hint to the shader of what the value is being used for.